Kalan8/lottery-backend/README.md

 good to do to improve
 the application.

-This project was started very recently and is a work in progress but both sides can be running and interact together.
+This project was started very recently and is a work in progress but both sides can be running and interact together. \
+And you can have a look in the [Changelog for Frontend/Backend projects](#changelog-for-frontendbackend-projects) section to see more on tasks or improvements already realised in both parts of the app.

 This project is mainly a sandbox for testing backend/frontend techs and concepts.